gleam-lang/gleam/notes/talk.md

 information in a database using forms.
 While I was writing the HTML views I found myself getting a little fed up of Elixir default templating language for making web pages.
-EEx is fast and easy to use, but with it I still have to write regular HTML, and let's be honest, HTML is not fun.
-It has all these superfluous angle brackets, a rather verbose syntax for closing tags, and you have to manually escape certain characters.
-I would rather avoid doing all this typing, especially since when working with Ruby and Javascript I already could.
+EEx is fast and easy to use, but with it I still have to write regular HTML, and HTML is not so much fun.

+It has superfluous angle brackets, a rather verbose syntax for closing tags, and you have to manually escape certain characters.
+I would rather type something more concise instead, and when working with Ruby and Javascript I could.

 ```pug